ULL-MII-SYTWS-2021/learning-async-iteration-and-generators/07-async-await-equal-generators-plus-promises/README.md

 doIt();
 ```

-Now, when we run it, we obtain:
+So that, when we run it with the generator above, we obtain:

 ```
 ➜  learning-async-iteration-and-generators git:(main) ✗ node 07-async-await-equal-generators-plus-promises/example.js